m3rooted/m3rooted.github.io/_posts/2026-03-14-UTCTF2026-Cryptography.md

 ## Fortune Teller

 This challenge shows us the working of a Linear Congruential Generator (LCG) and exactly why it isn’t secure for cryptography.
+It is one of the oldest and most widely used algorithms for generating pseudorandom numbers.

 File `lcg.txt`: